Sushmitha2708/Spark/README.md

 Spark Application consists of a *driver process* , *set of executors* and a *cluster manager*.
 Driver process is responsible for for maintaining information about the spark application, responding to user input and analyzing, distributing and scheduling work accross the executors.
 Driver process is the most essential part of a spark application which maintains all the relevant information during the lifetime of the project.
 Executors are responsible for carrying out the work that the driver program assigns them and reporting the state of the computation back to the driver node.
 The cluster Manager controls the physical machines and allocates resources to spark application.
 There can be mutliple spark applications running on a cluster at the same time.
-There are 3 major cluster managers i.e Spark's cluster manager , YARN & Mesos.
+There are 3 major cluster managers that spark uses i.e Spark's cluster manager , YARN & Mesos.
+It keeps track of the resources available.
+#### Partitions
+For every executor to perform tasks in parallel, Spark breaks up the data into chunks called *partitions*.
+A partition is a collection of rows that sit on one physical machine in your cluster.
+It represents how data is pphysicaaly distributed across the cluster of machines during execution.
+If there's only 1 partition then Spark will have parallelism only for one, even if there are thousands of executors and if there are many partitions but only one executor, Spark will still have a parallelism of only one because there's only one computation resource.
+#### Transformations
+In spark, data structures are immutable i.e they can't be changed once they are created, they can only be modified and spark does this by giving it a set of instructions called *Transformations*.
+For example:
+` range = spark.range(100).toDF("number")
+div = range.where("number % 2 = 0")`
+#### Spark's APIs
+Spark has two fundamental set of APIs:
+1. Low-level APIs(RDDs, Distributed Variables)
+2. High-level APIs(Dataframes, Datasets,SQL)